 The name, Dracaena, is derived from a Romanized version of the ancient Greek word, drakaina, which means female dragon.

-In this article, we review some of the many ways to use Dracaena in your landscape, living room, and home along with providing a brief overview of eight of the most popular Dracaena varieties.
+In this article, we review some of the many ways to use Dracaena in your landscape, living room, and home and provide a brief overview of eight of the most popular varieties.

 The Many Wonderful Features of Dracaena

-These attractive, hardy plants, shrubs, and trees are mostly very easy to care for.
+These attractive, hardy plants, shrubs, and trees are easy to care for.

-Young plants are leafy and verdant and make nice additions as indoor plants to any home or office on a tabletop, desktop, or windowsill.
+Young plants are leafy and verdant and make excellent additions as indoor plants to any home or office on a tabletop, desktop, or windowsill.

 As they grow older, Dracaena becomes more treelike and develops woody stems.

-Mature, healthy plants, of some Dracaena varieties (corn plant), can grow to be 6′ feet high and make wonderful specimen plants in your home, sunroom, patio, or garden.
+Mature, healthy plants of some Dracaena varieties (corn) can grow 6′ feet high and make wonderful specimen plants in your home, sunroom, patio, or garden.

 A collection consisting entirely of Dracaena can offer a surprising amount of variety and interest throughout your home and garden.